TheTallPaul/Vicmas2020/index.md

 _Mockup of the mug.
 Final mug may look different._

-Mugs will be available **only** for porch pickup at The Vic in SE Portland.
+Mugs will be available **only** for porch pickup at The Vic in Southeast Portland.
+We will not be shipping any.
-Of course, if you don't want a mug or are unable to pick on up, you're free to donate anyways, just include "No mug" in your donation message.
+Of course, if you don't want a mug or are unable to pick one up, you're free to donate anyways, just include "No mug" in your donation message.

 ### Donate